 If you remain in temporary payment difficulties due to Coronavirus at the end of a deferral period and are not able to resume your full monthly payments immediately, you will have different options depending on whether you have had the maximum six months deferred payments overall:

-You will not be entitled to apply for an additional payment deferral as the maximum available is 6 months overall.
+You will not be entitled to apply for an additional payment deferral as the maximum available is 6 months overall and all payment deferrals must end by 31 July 2021.
 Please contact us to discuss your circumstances and other solutions available to support you.

-We recognise you may be facing uncertainty at this time and that it may be difficult for you to make long term decisions in these circumstances.
+We recognise you may be facing uncertainty at this time and that it may be difficult to make long term decisions in these circumstances.
 Please do not let this prevent you from contacting us.
-We can talk to you about the possibilities for a further short-term arrangement to give you more time to get back on track or until your financial prospects become clearer to you.
+We can talk to you about the possibilities for a further short-term arrangement to give you more time or until your financial outlook becomes clearer.

-You can apply via the link below for an additional deferral of up to a further three months, subject to the maximum six months in total.
 You will need to apply in the last month of your deferral period and at least five working days before your monthly payments resume.
-This is important as if you apply after your monthly payment becomes due at end of a deferral, you will go into arrears and may lose your right to a further deferral.
+This is important because if you apply after your monthly payment becomes due at end of a deferral, you will go into arrears and may lose your right to a further deferral.

 For information on Payment Deferrals, your options and their implications please see the information above.
 You can also click here to view a video message from our Chief Executive Officer, Mike Dennett.

-If you can afford to make partial payments, and wish to do so, you can apply for a Payment Deferral (up to a further three months and up to six months in total) and then call us to make voluntary payments at the level you can afford.
-It is likely to be in your interests to do so to limit the extra costs of an additional Payment Deferral, after payment of any arrears incurred prior to the start of the initial deferral.
+If you can afford to make partial payments, and wish to do so, you can apply to extend your Payment Deferral (up to a further three months and up to six months in total) and then call us to make voluntary payments at the level you can afford.
+It is likely to be in your interests to do so to limit the extra costs of an extended Payment Deferral, after payment of any arrears incurred prior to the start of the initial deferral.

-Please remember an additional payment deferral will increase your overall debt and may affect future credit applications.
-It is therefore not in your best interests to apply for a Payment Deferral unless you need this support due to temporary financial difficulties resulting from the impacts of COVID-19.
-Please see ‘Other options that may be available to you’ for other options that may be available to you.
+Please remember an extended payment deferral will increase your overall debt and may affect future credit applications.
+It is therefore not in your best interests to apply for an extension to your Payment Deferral unless you need this support due to temporary financial difficulties resulting from the impacts of COVID-19.
+Please see the ‘Other options that may be available to you’ for information on alternative options.